Breaking Misguided Beliefs: My Back Pain Story

 The panic attack hit me on a Sunday afternoon in early winter.
 I had set out to explore on a Greater Boston freeway that I had not yet become familiar with.
 There was no snow on the roads.
 It was just cold.

 I do not recall feeling nervous about the drive.
-Having a job that required a fair amount of business travel, I had grown comfortable being in unfamiliar territory on my own.
+With a job that required business travel, I had grown comfortable being in unfamiliar territory on my own.
 Yet suddenly, a sensation came over me that I’d never felt before.
 My heart began pounding, my hands were sweating, and a sense of fear overtook me.
 I thought I was having a heart attack.
 I was afraid that I was going to die.
-I exited the freeway as soon as I could and slowly inched my way back to my suburban Boston apartment by way of the back roads.
+I exited the freeway as soon as possible, finding my way back to my suburban apartment by back roads.
 I felt defeated but grateful to have endured a scary, unexpected time.

 I have experienced these kinds of episodes on and off over the last three decades.
 I have gone years without a panic attack and have had years that were fraught with episodes.
 I have even had a handful that have landed me in a hospital emergency unit.